DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 However, in order to be 100% compatible vs. VCV Rack 2 presets feature (as requested by many end users), any imported .wav file to USER waveform slot is saved inside the patch/preset json file as 8192-byte hexadecimal string, including autosave (occuring every 15 seconds), instead of inside an external "patch storage" (via **onSave()** and **onAdd()** C++ methods only designed for regular .vcv patch files).

 **So, please proceed with caution about the number of .wav files you'll import to USER waveform slots!**.
 From the 9th imported waveforms, the **WARN./ERR.** large LED at the bottom of the module (located below the joystick) is **blinking orange**, twice per second, to inform you it's risky about important amount of datas stored to json file (.vcv patch file, .vcvm preset file, .vcvs module selection file, or autosave).
-Do not forget you'll can clear (free) unused user waveform slots, by selecting any oscillator context (A, B, C, or D), then browsing to unused waveform by rotating the **DATA ENTRY** continuous encoder.
+Do not forget you'll can clear (free) unused user waveform slots, by selecting any oscillator context (A, B, C, or D), then browsing to unused waveform by turning the **DATA ENTRY** continuous encoder.
 When applicable, the module's right click menu offers a specific menu entry to clear (free) the current user waveform slot (the menu entry is grayed/disabled if the slot is already unused/clear).

 ---